dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-20-super-quick-summary-of-qm.md

 The purpose of this post is to write down briefly the main ideas and rules of Quantum mechanics.

-Now Quantum mechanics is usually quite baffling and perhaps intruiguing when you first encounter it.
-On common question that is encountered is “Why do I need to know this?” or more briefly “So what?”.
+Now quantum mechanics is usually quite baffling and intruiguing when first encountered.
+It’s interpretation remains a hot topic even after a hundred years.

+A common question that is encountered is “Why do I need to know about QM?” or more briefly “So what?”.

-Here is the answer.
+Here is the answer for chemists.

 You need to understand how quantum mechanics works because quantum mechanics allows you to in-principle calculate everything about chemistry (molecular properties, reaction rates) from equations [without having to do experiments](http://www.brainyquote.com/quotes/quotes/p/pauldirac279318.html).

 That’s big.

 In my opinion, these days, every organic chemist should do a simple QM calculation to test out assumptions about their reaction scheme sites before